autocme/SaaSSignup/replit.md

   - Added missing action_view_portal_user method to SaaS User model for portal user navigation
   - Added mail.thread and mail.activity.mixin inheritance to SaaS User model for messaging capabilities
   - Restored chatter section in SaaS User form view with messaging and activity tracking
+  - Added tracking=True to all important SaaS User fields for comprehensive change tracking in chatter
   - Module ready for local Odoo installation and testing

 ## User Preferences